How to Monitor and Protect Your Home Hub with UPS + Jeedom

 systemctl restart systemd-logind

-Edit the /etc/default/grub file and change the GRUB_CMDLINE_LINUX_DEFAULT line to add the usbcore.autosuspend=-1 option
+Edit the /etc/default/grub file and modify the GRUB_CMDLINE_LINUX_DEFAULT line to add the usbcore.autosuspend=-1 option:

 GRUB_CMDLINE_LINUX_DEFAULT="quiet usbcore.autosuspend=-1"